yeffreydev/dart-programing-tutorial/notes.md

 Dart is a smart, you can use `var` keyword andn dart know what is your data type for example: `var noType = 1;` so when `print(noType)`

 creating a calculator

+## const & final

+use const for static values for example a serverUrl for prevent any change.

+use final for save a `DateTime.now()`, so this work.